Yaroslav-T/chatops/README.md

 # Example of installing and running errbot with err-storage-redis
 To start:
 - clone the repository
-- navigate into the repository
+- navigate to the folder where the repository was copied
 - run `make start`
 - to remove the running Redis container, use `make delete`